-This is a fabulous day’s riding, northwards up the unspoilt western coast of Portugal to Aljezur, an ancient Moorish town situated in a lush green valley and built on either side of a river that runs through the valley.
-Starting out from Sagres, there is the option to visit Cape St Vincent the furthest south western point of Europe , This is around 12kms detour but well worth it and a gentle warm up for the ride ahead .
-Passing through Vila do Bispo and then on towards Carrapateira where another detour ( around 5 kms ) to the Pontal headland makes a great view point and also a great mid journey cafe/lunch stop.
+This is a fabulous day’s riding, northwards up the unspoiled western coast of Portugal to Aljezur, an ancient Moorish town situated in a lush green valley and built on either side of a river that runs through the valley.
+Starting out from Sagres, there is the option to visit Cape St Vincent the furthest south-western point of Europe, This is around 12kms detour but well worth it and a gentle warm-up for the ride ahead.
+Passing through Vila do Bispo and then on towards Carrapateira where another detour (around 5 kms) to the Pontal headland makes a great viewpoint and also a great mid-journey cafe/lunch stop.
 The road ahead to Aljezur is straight forward and with a few hills but pleasant scenery along the way.

 Overnight in Aljezur.

 Today's ride is not about the distance but all about the climb, initially steep up towards pedascas and then more gradual towards Marmelete and beyond.
 Monchique is a market town up in the Serra de Monchique, which is a thickly wooded mountain range separating the Algarve from the winelands of the Alentejo.
 The journey up to Monchique offers spectacular views and is totally different from coastal Algarve.
 Arriving in the town of Monchique presents a moment for refreshment, but our chosen hotel is a little further up the hill on the way to the summit of Foia.
 Its a climb, but the scenery and the superb setting of the hotel makes it all worthwhile.